MetacoSA/NBitcoin/README.md

 * Go in `Tools / Options / Debugging / General` and turn off `Enable Just My Code`.
 * Go in `Tools / Options / Debugging / Symbols` and add `https://symbols.nuget.org/download/symbols` to the `Symbol file (.pdb) locations`, make sure it is checked.

+You should also check `Microsoft Symbol Server` or your debugging experience in visual studio will be slowed down.

 Now you can Debug your project and step inside any call to NBitcoin.

 ## Debug inside source with Visual Studio Code